 I dislike this phrase for three reasons.
 First of all, we as parents of children with special needs don't like hearing that phrase, because we're just being parents, doing what must be done to care for the children we have been given and love with all our hearts.
 Any parent who loves their children and has the resources to do so, would do the exact same.
 Secondly, the phrase sounds like we are like Job, God found us with some kind of super-spiritual faith and decided to test us/bless us with the challenges of parenting children of special needs to see how we'd do.
 God longs to bless us, not bestow challenges upon us.
 Thirdly, the astoundingly high number of special needs children in the foster care system and in orphanages around the world show that sadly, children with special needs are given to parents who cannot step up to the job.
 Nope, special needs parents aren't special, they are just parents doing their best for their child(ren).

 What to say instead: "You're a great mom/dad!" or "You're doing a great job!"

-What to say instead: “What can I do to help?”
+What to say instead: "What can I do to help?"
 Or, pick something to do to help.
 Ask if you can bring over dinner one night and find out about dietary needs and restrictions.
-Offer to baby-sit one night so the parents go on a much-needed break.
+Offer to baby-sit one night so the parents can go on a much-needed break or date night.
 Invite the family to hang out sometime to get to know them better.

 Although well-meaning and trying to be helpful, offering an expensive therapy or diet or product is not helpful when advice is not asked for.
 It also makes us feel like our children need to be fixed, and the next thing we try could be the "silver bullet" that will "cure" or "heal" our child, rather than our children being loved and accepted for who they are.